 Given the collision of sound and stimuli experienced by autistic people, you can imagine how helpful a calming device would be to them.

 Ball blankets are weighted blankets which reportedly provide sensory stimulation and provide a calming effect.
 In one study, researchers found that the time it takes for a child with ADHD to fall asleep is shortened when using a ball blanket to the same time as healthy control subjects.
 In addition, teachers found improvement in both activity levels and attention span of approximately 10% after using the ball blankets.
-Blankets sold by retailers can be very expensive (many hundreds of dollars).

 Our prototype blanket pictured below contains 99 balls and is suitable for a child weighing around 50 pounds.